Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-Thus $f$ is limited to keep $L_{cat}$ below $10^{-4}L_{\odot}$ for 1$M_{\odot}$ white dwarfs older than $t_{acc}\sim 8 $ Gyr, and keep $L_{cat}$ less than $3\times10^{-4}L_{\odot}$ for WD J0551+4135, assuming $t_{acc}\sim$ 1.3 Gyr.
-For WD J0551+4135 this age is a conservatively low estimate, as it is thought to result from the merger of two older white dwarfs (1.3 Gyr ago) that would themselves have had more time to accumulate EMBHs \cite{Hollands_2020}.
-The bounds on EMBH abundances from white dwarf heating can be found in Figure \ref{fig:catminlim}.
+where $\Gamma_{wd}$ can be found in Eq.\eqref{interaction rate}.
+One must keep $L_{cat}$ below $10^{-4}L_{\odot}$ for 1$M_{\odot}$ WDs older than $t_{acc}\sim 8 $ Gyr and $3\times10^{-4}L_{\odot}$ for WD J0551+4135, assuming $t_{acc}\sim$ 1.3 Gyr.
+For WD J0551+4135 this age is a conservatively low estimate, as it is thought to result from the merger of two older WDs (1.3 Gyr ago) that would themselves have had more time to accumulate EMBHs \cite{Hollands_2020}.
+The bounds on EMBH abundances from WD heating can be found in Fig.\ref{fig:catminlim}.